 Subjective quality assessment

-The visual test setting is currently being discussed in SCE2 and will be updated later.

 The following test procedure will be used.
 ABAB test is used.
 The same sequence and the anchor are shown one after another.
 The order of proposals is randomized for every test and sequence and identities of the proposals are hidden.
 Test subjects are asked to rate each proposal on a scale from -2 to 2.
 The results are later calculated as well as 95-percent confidence intervals for every proposal and test sequence.

 Type 1 sequences: these are sequences in CTC.
-These sequences will be used to demonstrate that there is no visual degradation in common test conditions: "Kimono" and "Cactus".
+These sequences will be used to demonstrate that there is no visual degradation in common test conditions: "Kimono","Cactus", “ParkScene” and “BasketballDrive”.
 The selection of sequences may be modified if the content shows visual quality degradation from deblocking.

 Type 2 sequences: these are sequences that were not included in CTC.
-XXX, XXX.

-Configurations:?

-Scalability: ?

-Base layer QP: 34

-Delta QP betwene BL and EL: 0 and 2
+Two sequences are used in this category: “DucksTakeOff” (1920x1080, 25fps, intra period = 24) and “WestWindsEasy” (1920x1080, 30fps, intra period = 32).
+The sequences and the down-sampled versions are available at http://sdrv.ms/Y6nbEC.

-Anchor: SM 1.0 with Intra-BL setting.
+The anchor of visual test is SM 1.0 with Intra-BL setting.

+The encoding configurations for the sequences are provided in the following table.